boo-BOT-Team/boo-Bot-server/README.md

-# boo!BOT - server
+# boo!BOT - extension

-boo!BOT (your haunted enCounter) is a VS Code extension that counts down the days lefts until Halloween and gives the user an option to receive spooky facts and links fetched from our RESTful API server on Heroku.
+boo!BOT (your haunted enCounter) is a VS Code extension that counts down the days left until Halloween and gives you an option to receive spooky facts and links fetched from the boo!BOT RESTful API server.

 ## About Us